LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

    ``line_count(Line)`` with ``Line`` being the begin line of the multifile predicate clause)
 ``alias(Predicate, Properties)``
-   List of properties for a predicate alias declared by the category (the properties include ``for(Original)``, ``from(Entity)``, ``non_terminal(NonTerminal)``, and ``line_count(Line)`` with ``Line`` being the begin line of the alias directive)
+   List of properties for a :term:`predicate alias` declared by the category (the properties include ``for(Original)``, ``from(Entity)``, ``non_terminal(NonTerminal)``, and ``line_count(Line)`` with ``Line`` being the begin line of the alias directive)